pendemshivani/E-commerce-website/README.md

 # 🛍️ E-Commerce Website

 ---

 ## 🚀 Overview

-**Mock E-Commerce Cart** is a full-stack shopping cart web application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
+**E-Commerce Website** is a full-stack shopping cart web application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 It simulates an online shopping platform where users can browse products, add them to a cart, manage quantities, and complete a mock checkout.

-The project emphasizes realistic e-commerce workflows, modern responsive UI, database integration, and mock user persistence — all without requiring authentication.
+The project emphasizes realistic e-commerce workflows, a modern responsive UI, MongoDB persistence, and mock user sessions — all without requiring authentication.

 ---